Instagram Now Lets You Hide Your Likes (& Here's How To Do It)

-Instagram is now letting users hide the like counts on posts in an effort to "depressurise" the social media experience.
+Instagram is now letting users hide the like counts on posts in an effort to "depressuriZe" the social media experience.

 Thankfully, the new like-hiding feature is really easy to use.
 To hide the like count on an existing post, simply tap the three-dot icon in the upper-right corner of a photo, then select "hide like count".
 You can do this for as many pictures on your grid as you wish.